Bridgerland upgrades machining department with two grants

-Bridgerland Technical College has remodeled its machining technology department and upgraded equipment after receiving two grants.
+Bridgerland Technical College in Logan has remodeled its machining technology department and upgraded equipment after receiving two grants.

 Chief Development Officer Frank Stewart said one of the grants came from the Gene Haas Foundation.